Marquette vs. Vermont: Odds, spread, over/under - NCAA Tournament First Round

 - Marquette is 10th-best in college basketball in terms of its odds to win the national championship (+2000), but only 13th-best, according to computer rankings.

-- Oddsmakers have moved the Golden Eagles' national championship odds up from +16000 at the start of the season to +2000.
-Among all teams in college basketball, that is the 35th-biggest change.
+- In terms of their national championship odds, the Golden Eagles have experienced the 35th-biggest change this season, improving from +16000 at the beginning to +2000.

-- Marquette has a 4.8% chance of winning the national championship, based on its moneyline odds.
+- Based on its moneyline odds, Marquette has a 4.8% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.